apache/streampipes-website/website-v2/blog/2026-03-21_streampipes-with-windows-and-podman.md

 Looking like this.
 <img src="/img/blog/2026-03-21/nano-docker-compose.jpg" alt="Edit compose"/>

-Also remove this part, which is not compatible with Podman.
+Remove this line since it is not relevant for this setup.

 ```yml
 environment: